 For your safety, as well as to preserve the warranty, reliability and worth of your motorcycle, use original Ducati spare parts only.

-This manual forms an integral part of the motorcycle and - if the motorcycle is resold - must always be handed over to the new owner.
+This manual forms an integral part of the motorcycle and - in the event the motorcycle is resold must always be handed over to the new owner.

 TABLE OF CONTENTS

 General 6